It’s the New Year and you want to start it off strong with a great looking body.

 The next part to plan out is your carbohydrate intake.

-Some good sources to focus on:
+Example of some good carb sources to focus on:

 - Sweet potatoes